Board of Directors

 Paul Toner

 Paul is a founding partner of Orphanides & Toner, LLP, a leading Philadelphia law firm with a practice concentration in real estate law.
-Paul has worked with neighbors, community groups, and institutions on preserving some of Chestnut Hill’s essential landmarks and critical features of its historical legacy.
+Paul has worked with neighbors, community groups, and institutions to preserve some of Chestnut Hill’s essential landmarks and critical features of its historical legacy.
 In not just Chestnut Hill but throughout Philadelphia, Paul has worked with, consulted, and led some of the City’s most prominent community organizations on matters such as zoning, land development, and governmental compliance.
 Paul and his wife Suzanne are raising their three children in Philadelphia and can be regularly found enjoying the City’s trails, parks, and cultural institutions.

 J. Randolph “Randy” Williams